HEIC-to-JPEG-Dev/FileSyncToy/README.md

 * Security.
 File Sync ++'s files are stored in a common location (~Documents) and can optionaly be encrypted and compressed.
 This is an extension to ini files.

-#Progress
+# Progress

 We're still in planning.
 But Progress so far for 2022...
-* [October 31] Core storage engine implemented.
+* :white_check_mark: [October 31] Core storage engine implemented.
 Simple to copy, human readable, can handle massive data while staying performant (auto-updating ini files) - yes, ini files !
-* [November 7] Enumeration engine implemented and in testing [2 million files].
+* :white_check_mark: [November 7] Enumeration engine implemented and in testing [2 million files].
-* [Current Task] Testing single threaded enumeration of SSD, HDD, Network NAS, USB Drives, compiler optimizations (for example, itteration vs tail recursion), .Net 6 optimisations.
+* :small_orange_diamond: [Current Task] Testing single threaded enumeration of SSD, HDD, Network NAS, USB Drives, compiler optimizations (for example, itteration vs tail recursion), .Net 6 optimisations.
 Fault tolerance (i.e. unplug a usb drive), Cancel performance (i.e. large folder enumeration, cancel in the middle), and Progress capability (i.e. seeing what the enumeration is doing at any point without impacting performance or UI).